eskoONE/StellarisModDropperGOG/README.md

 it gets created. double click the script icon to open the mod folder of Stellaris in explorer instead.

-get the smdGOG.py script if you have Python 3.7 installed. if not, you can get the exe file on the [release](https://github.com/eskoONE/StellarisModDropperGOG/releases) page.
+get the smdGOG.py script if you have Python 3.7 installed or want to use the script on linux or Mac OS. if not, you can get the exe file for windows on the [release](https://github.com/eskoONE/StellarisModDropperGOG/releases) page.

-**only tested on windows 10. may or may not work on earlier versions.**
+**only tested on windows 10. supposed to work on linux and Mac OS, although not tested.**